gabrielgatbonton/quickglance/README.md

         - Note: add `--local` to build locally but still using the same EAS profile
 4. After building, install the **apk** file or **app** file in your device and then run it as [above](#run-the-app).

-## Access the app anywhere with Expo Go and EAS Updates
+## Access the app anywhere with Expo Go and EAS Update

 1. `npm install -g eas-cli`
 2. `eas login`